gnulug/zilch/README.md

 - Detects when malicious or compromised package repositories feed a different package than the one seen before
 - Can manage project-specific or user-level software environment
 - Simplifies using a custom fork or patch for compiled dependencies

+Features of Nix that a system administrator would like:

+- TBD

 ## Why does Nix need a wrapper?